lijunjie2232/voicevox_tools/README.md

 - `--speaker_name` and `--speaker_uuid` is the speakers' name and uuid, one uuid is certain to specify a speaker, however name supports partial match if `--exact_name` is not specifie, `--speaker_style` means there is more than one model of one speaker.
 - if `--speaker_id` is specified, only one speaker modle will be used to generate audio, then if `--speaker_id` not spcified but `--speaker_ids` is specified, all speaker models specified by `--speaker_ids` will be used to generate audio.
 - This is said that one speaker can have multiple models with different styles, but one model only has one `speaker_id` and one speaker only has one `speaker_name` and one `speaker_uuid`.
+- `--params_hook` specified json path to load params hook from file, params of one model: [referance from official doc](https://voicevox.github.io/voicevox_engine/api), apis like `/audio_query` will complain the means of all params that could be changed.

 example: